REFEREE FOR BLACKHAWKS

 Referee Certification and Recertification Clinics

-For more information on becoming a referee, and to sign up visit the Minnesota Soccer Referee Committee website.
-Click on the New Referee button for a step by step guide and and informational video aimed at parents of potential new youth referees.
+For more information on becoming a referee, and to sign up visit the Minnesota State Referee Committee website.

-Bryce Bockin of MAT Assigning is the new referee assignor for Blackhawks home matches.
+The MAT Assigning team is the referee assignor for Blackhawks home matches.
 MAT uses the Game Officials system to assign referees to Blackhawk games.

-Here’s the complete checklist of steps to complete after you’ve passed your referee test:
+Here is the complete checklist of steps to complete after you have passed your referee test:

 - Read the MAT Assigning Welcome Letter